 Many churches have been making recordings of sermons, live events and worship services for a long time.
 Back in the day, you may have recorded onto cassette tape or onto CD, to be made available to people perhaps aren’t able to get out to church.
-Now in the age of digital recording, a whole host of opportunities have been opened up, such as being able to download an mp3 file from a church website, or subscribe to a worship podcast on iTunes, sermon recordings podcasts, or even listen in on Youtube or Facebook live.
+Now in the age of digital audio, a whole host of opportunities have been opened up, such as being able to download an mp3 file from a church website, or subscribe to a worship podcast on iTunes, sermon podcasts, or even listen in on Youtube or Facebook live.

 If you are thinking of making church audio recordings of the sermon and/or whole worship service for the first time, or you are planning to upgrade from analogue or direct CD recording, then I hope this post will be helpful to you.

 I’m going to split this up into two parts, first looking at live sound recording with a handheld device, first the sermon audio only and then the whole service, and secondly how to record from a mixing desk.
 I also cover how to use some free recording and editing software to get your audio reading for podcasting or transfer to CD.

 Now how you approach this will depend on your setup and perhaps budget and technical expertise too.

 The simplest way to do this for good results, I think is to use a portable handheld digital recorder.